COVID Bankruptcies: Filing Bankruptcy During the Pandemic

 If your business is not doing so well, you should contact the attorneys at Bournakis & Mitchell, P.C., who may be able to help you file your papers and avoid digging yourself into a deeper hole.

-Bankruptcy Filings: Covid Bankruptcies Records
+Bankruptcy Filing Records

-Consumer or personal bankruptcies have dropped 28 percent year over year in 2021.
+Consumer or personal bankruptcies dropped 28 percent year over year in 2021.
 On the other hand, Chapter 11 business bankruptcies are up 35 percent year over year.

 Taking into account businesses with more than $50 million in assets, bankruptcies are up 194 percent.
 However, including small businesses in the calculation, total business bankruptcies are down 1 percent.